How to Cut Crown Moulding

 - Secure the trim in place with finishing nails every foot or so along the top and bottom edges of both pieces.

-Wall corners are rarely a perfect 90 degrees and gaps in the joints can be unsightly and don’t create a finished look.
-You could use a framing square or protractor/angle finder to get the true angle and adjust the miter cut accordingly but that can be frustrating.
+Wall corners are rarely a perfect 90 degrees and gaps in the wood joints can be unsightly and don’t create a finished look.
+You could use a carpenter square or protractor/angle finder to get the true angle and adjust the miter cut accordingly, but that can be frustrating.

 An easier method of cutting crown moulding to get a tight seam for an inside corner is with a coped joint.
-This technique requires an inexpensive handsaw called a coping saw to remove material in back of the moulding’s leading edge.
+This technique of how to cut crown moulding inside corners requires an inexpensive hand saw called a coping saw to remove material in the back of the moulding’s leading edge.
 This leaves only the decorative profile to fit against its match in the corner like a piece of a jigsaw puzzle.